-Diabetes, which affects 29 million people, has many complications, including diabetic neuropathy.
-It is a nerve disorder that can cause numbness, pain, extending problems and weakness.
+Diabetes, a disease that affects 29 million people, has many complications.
+One such complication is diabetic neuropathy - a nerve disorder that can cause numbness, pain, extending problems and weakness.

-Nerve problems can develop at any time, often occurring about 10 years after the diagnosis of diabetes.
-The longer the person has diabetes, the higher the risk of developing neuropathy.
+About half of people with diabetes develop nerve damage.
+Although nerve problems can develop at any time, they most often occur about 10 years after the diagnosis of diabetes.
+The longer the person has diabetes, the higher the risk of developing diabetic neuropathy.

 In diabetic neuropathy, the pain may feel like a burning sensation in the feet.
 It has also been described as a series of jolts down the lower extremities.
 Because the pain can be worse at night, diabetic neuropathy can affect sleep.